Wrestling mask: History

-At the 1865 World's Fair, Theobaud Bauer debuted the mask, wrestling as "The Masked Wrestler" in Paris, France.
+At the 1865 World's Fair, Thiebaud Bauer debuted the mask, wrestling as "The Masked Wrestler" in Paris, France.
 He continued wrestling using the mask throughout France as part of a circus troupe in the 1860s before moving on to the United States in the early 1870s.

 December 14, 1874, The Charlotte Democrat reported on an interesting story from Bucharest Romania about an open challenge made by local wrestler, Jules Rigal being accepted by a gentleman wishing to remain anonymous.
 The gentleman was a masked wrestler named "The Great Unknown," and rumored to have been Prince Stourja, a Moldavian nobleman with a reputation of Herculean strength.
 The success of this match lead to the several successful nightly rematches between the two opponents.
 Until one night a talkative member of the troupe let it slide that "The Great Unknown" was another clown from this circus.
 The Bucharest crowd became aware of this and lead to a disturbance that cause "The Great Unknown," the manager, and their troupe to narrowly escape being torn apart by the crowd.
 The police succeeded in suppressing, what seemed, to be a serious riot brewing that night.
 This event being the earliest documented masked wrestler in Romania and the earliest pro wrestling riot.

 February 21, 1891, San Antonio's "The Light" reported on an upcoming wrestling event being held at San Antonio's historic Washington Theatre.
 A large crowd was expected to come see the wrestler, Christol fight "the masked unknown."
 The identity of the masked wrestler was unknown but reports detailing his expert mastery in the sport.

 In 1915, Mort Henderson started wrestling as the "Masked Marvel" in the New York area making him the second earliest North American wrestler to perform with such a gimmick.
 In the subsequent years many wrestlers would put on a mask after they had been used in an area, or territory, that their popularity and drawing ability diminished, it would be an easy way for a wrestler to begin working in a new area as a "fresh face".
 Sometimes workers wore masks in one territory and unmasked in another territory in order to keep their two identities separate.